TECHNICAL DESCRIPTION

 Slabs: The slab structures between floors are made of reinforced concrete.
 They are 22 cm thick on the general floors and 18 cm thick in the attic.

 Floor: The original tiles have been removed and all apartments have new flooring.
 In the general rooms, the flooring is warm (vinyl) and in the bathrooms, cold (tiles).
-The average ceiling height in the living areas is 246 cm.
+The average ceiling height in the living areas of the general floors is 246 cm.
+On the attic floors, there are also spaces with higher ceilings.

 IV.4 Façade and roof

 The external walls of the building are designed with a so-called ventilated façade system.
 This means that the wall is made up of several layers between which air can circulate - this helps to control heat and humidity.
 The outer layer is 12 cm thick, made up of small bricks in natural red and white.
-Behind this is an average of 10 cm of thermal insulation, and inside a reinforced concrete support structure ensures the stability and energy efficiency of the building.
+Behind this is 10 cm of thermal insulation, and inside a reinforced concrete support structure ensures the stability and energy efficiency of the building.
+The reinforced concrete wall has multi-pore thermal insulation panels on the inside, which contribute to the energy efficiency of the building.

 The roof did not need to be renovated because the existing sheet metal roofing has adequate insulation.
 This design will contribute to the energy efficiency of the building in the long term.